FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 which is not evident from a single goal load search procedure result.

-It is easy to modify the vanilla bisection to find a lower bound for the intended load that satisfies a non-zero Goal Loss Ratio.
+It is easy to modify the vanilla bisection to find a lower bound for the load that satisfies a non-zero Goal Loss Ratio.
 But it is not that obvious how to search for multiple goals at once, hence the support for multiple Search Goals remains a problem.